dsccommunity/ActiveDirectoryDsc/Tests/README.md

 ### Test prerequisites

-The host for the virtual machines must have access to Internet.
-The below steps assumes the virtual machines that should run the integration test are only connect to a private virtual switch and does not have access to the Internet.
+The host for the virtual machines must have access the Internet.
+The below steps assumes the virtual machines that should run the integration test are only connected to a private virtual switch and do not have access to the Internet.

-The blow steps *must* be run in a elevated PowerShell console.
+The below steps *must* be run in a elevated PowerShell console.

 <!-- markdownlint-disable MD031 - Fenced code blocks should be surrounded by blank lines -->
-1. Change to folder to root of your local working repository folder, e.g. cd 'c:\source\ActiveDirectoryDsc'.
+1. Change directory to the root of your local working repository folder, e.g. cd 'c:\source\ActiveDirectoryDsc'.
    ```powershell
    cd c:\source\ActiveDirectoryDsc